Skip to content

 • Transcriptomics (eukaryote and prokaryote);

-• Effect of gut-derived microbial metabolites on mammalian health;
+• Effect of gut-derived microbial metabolites on mammalian health, and treatment outcomes in cancer;

 • Dietary interventions to manipulate the gut microbiome to improve health outcomes;